SWJTU-3DVision/CDAC/README.md

 MBCR outperforms the-state-of-the-art methods in 3DA-2D facial landmark localization.
 Moreover, CDAC can run efficiently at up to 110 fps on a 3.4 GHz-CPU workstation.
 Thus, CDAC provides a solution to transform existing 2D alignment methods into 3DA-2D ones without slowing down the speed.
+Recent methods for 2D facial landmark localization perform well on close-to-frontal faces, but 2D landmarks are insufficient to represent 3D structure of a facial shape.
+For applications that require better accuracy, such as facial motion capture and 3D shape recovery, 3DA-2D (2D Projections of 3D Facial Annotations) is preferred.
+Inferring the 3D structure from a single image is an ill-posed problem whose accuracy and robustness are not always guaranteed.
+This paper aims to solve accurate 2D facial landmark localization and the transformation between 2D and 3DA-2D landmarks.
+One way to increase the accuracy is to input more precisely annotated facial images.
+The traditional cascaded regressions cannot effectively handle large or noisy training data sets.
+In this paper, we propose a Mini-Batch Cascaded Regressions (MBCR) method that can iteratively train a robust model from a large data set.
+Benefiting from the incremental learning strategy and a small learning rate, MBCR is robust to noise in training data.
+We also propose a new Cross-Dimension Annotations Conversion (CDAC) method to map facial landmarks from 2D to 3DA-2D coordinates and vice versa.
+The experimental results showed that CDAC combined with MBCR outperforms the-state-of-the-art methods in 3DA-2D facial landmark localization.
+Moreover, CDAC can run efficiently at up to 110 fps on a 3.4 GHz-CPU workstation.
+Thus, CDAC provides a solution to transform existing 2D alignment methods into 3DA-2D ones without slowing down the speed.
+Recent methods for 2D facial landmark localization perform well on close-to-frontal faces, but 2D landmarks are insufficient to represent 3D structure of a facial shape.
+For applications that require better accuracy, such as facial motion capture and 3D shape recovery, 3DA-2D (2D Projections of 3D Facial Annotations) is preferred.
+Inferring the 3D structure from a single image is an ill-posed problem whose accuracy and robustness are not always guaranteed.
+This paper aims to solve accurate 2D facial landmark localization and the transformation between 2D and 3DA-2D landmarks.
+One way to increase the accuracy is to input more precisely annotated facial images.
+The traditional cascaded regressions cannot effectively handle large or noisy training data sets.
+In this paper, we propose a Mini-Batch Cascaded Regressions (MBCR) method that can iteratively train a robust model from a large data set.
+Benefiting from the incremental learning strategy and a small learning rate, MBCR is robust to noise in training data.
+We also propose a new Cross-Dimension Annotations Conversion (CDAC) method to map facial landmarks from 2D to 3DA-2D coordinates and vice versa.
+The experimental results showed that CDAC combined with MBCR outperforms the-state-of-the-art methods in 3DA-2D facial landmark localization.
+Moreover, CDAC can run efficiently at up to 110 fps on a 3.4 GHz-CPU workstation.
+Thus, CDAC provides a solution to transform existing 2D alignment methods into 3DA-2D ones without slowing down the speed.

 Requirements
 -------